Grief Continuing Education Workshops

 This training will provide clinicians a framework for understanding the grief of traumatic loss, specifically exploring the relationship between acute stress, trauma, and grief.
 The session will identify the impact of trauma responses on bereavement and appropriate intervention.
 Building on the shattered assumptions theory of trauma and post-traumatic growth research, clinicians will learn practice approaches to support clients who have experienced traumatic losses and indications that referral for trauma treatment is appropriate.

-Understanding Ambiguous Grief and Non-Death Losses
+Working With Ambiguous Grief and Non-Death Losses

 From coping with divorce or loss of job to losing a loved on to dementia, incarceration, foster care or addiction, therapists and other professionals are often supporting those dealing with these types of misunderstood grief.
 In this training, we will review the body of literature around ambiguous loss, from assessment to intervention.